BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 ## DEFENCE OF OSGILIATH

+**PARTICIPANTS**

+**Good:** Faramir, Captain of Gondor with bow; Madril, Captain of Ithilien; Damrod, Ranger of Ithilien; 12 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow; 12 Rangers of Gondor: 8 with no additional wargear, 4 with spear.

+**Evil:** 3 Mordor Orc Captains with shield; 36 Mordor Orcs: 12 with shield, 12 with spear, 6 with two-handed weapon, 6 with Orc bow.

 **LAYOUT**

 The board represents the ruined city of Osgiliath, and as such should be covered in ruins, buildings, statues and piles of rubble of all shapes and sizes.
 The board should have a variety of walkways of different sizes.
 Some could represent the major roads through the city and would be big enough for whole warbands to fight side- by-side upon.
 Others will be the narrow alleyways that separate the buildings and may fit one or two models through them.
 Three objectives should be placed, as shown on the map.